git-ecosystem/git-credential-manager/docs/hostprovider.md

 interface provided by a helper.

-In order to achieve this host providers MUST introduce an out-of-process "helper" executable that can be invoked from the main GCM Core process.
+In order to achieve this host providers MUST introduce an out-of-process "helper" executable that can be invoked from the main GCM process.
 This allows the "helper" executable full implementation freedom of runtime, language, etc.

 Communications between the main and helper processes MAY use any IPC mechanism available.
-It is RECOMMENDED implementors use standard input/output streams or file descriptors to send and receive data as this is consistent with how Git and GCM Core communicate.
+It is RECOMMENDED implementors use standard input/output streams or file descriptors to send and receive data as this is consistent with how Git and GCM communicate.
 UNIX sockets or Windows Named Pipes MAY also be used when an ongoing back-and-forth communication is required.

 ### 3.1.
 Discovery